 Now that the Sony A7r II has 42 megapixels of madness, it’s a good idea to look at how it handles diffraction with a few lenses.

-Right now the consensus is that your aperture and megapixel count will have an impact on your image detail due to diffraction.
+The consensus is that your aperture and megapixel count will impact your image detail due to diffraction.
 Shooting higher apertures like f16-f22 will result in softer images vs shooting at f4-f8.
-Also more megapixels will impact how your images look at higher apertures.
+Also, more megapixels will impact how your images look at higher apertures.

-However, from what I’ve been seeing from doing various diffraction tests with different cameras and different lenses, it’s not only aperture and megapixel count that impact diffraction.
+However, from what I’ve been seeing from various diffraction tests with different cameras and lenses, it’s not only aperture and megapixel count that impact diffraction.

 Diffraction, It’s Not Just About Aperture